 After installing the M8070B software, you will find the required documentation from the Start menu.
-Select Keysight M8070B > Keysight M8070B Documentation.
+Select Keysight M8070B > Keysight M8070B Documentation where <ModuleDriverName> is the name of the folder corresponding to the module driver of interest.

 For module related documents, navigate to: